cisagov/decider/README.md

 ## :newspaper: 3.0.0 - Kiosk is Here

-:construction: Tackling a uWSGI memory leak at the moment.
-It's eating 7GB of RAM.
-It was fine on ~100MB before. :construction:

 - Decider is now login-less and responsive.
 - Content updates have been simplified to copying files and restarting Docker.
 - The Docker setup has changed enough that there isn't exactly a 2 &rarr; 3 update process, just a fresh install of 3.